4hw/Atlantic/README.md

 ```

 For Redhat's use `yum`, For Arch's use `pacman`

+# Licensing
+Please refer to cryptolens for golang docs to learn how to make licenses.

 # Credits
 Originally by FB owner of Nosviak, but maintained by Virtual.